sirisian/ecmascript-types/dependentrecordtypes.md

 ### Discriminated where-chains

 A ```where``` chain that switches on one member against constants is a discriminated union written from the inside, and where the chain qualifies it *denotes* that union.
+It qualifies in either of the two forms a chain is written in.

-It qualifies when every condition is an equality test between a member of ```this``` and a literal or enumerator constant, every condition tests the same member, that member's declared type is a closed set of those constants - a literal union or an ```enum``` - and the chain is total, meaning it ends in ```else``` or its conditions exhaust the member's type.
+The ```if```/```else``` form qualifies when every condition is an equality test between a member of ```this``` and a literal or enumerator constant, every condition tests the same member, that member's declared type is a closed set of those constants - a literal union or an ```enum``` - and the chain is total, meaning it ends in ```else``` or its conditions exhaust the member's type.
+The ```where match``` form qualifies when its subject is one member of ```this``` of such a type, every clause is unguarded against a constant of it or an ```or``` of constants, no constant is named twice, and the clauses name them all; each clause is a branch, and a clause naming several constants contributes a member for each.
 Each branch contributes the declared members with the discriminant narrowed to the constant that branch tested, plus whatever shape the branch asserts; a branch predicate that isn't a shape assertion rides along as a refinement of that branch and contributes no members.
+A branch's predicates narrow within the branch whether or not they contribute members: any narrowing form over a path on ```this``` - ```this is T```, ```this.p is T```, ```this.data !== undefined``` - contributes there what it would contribute over the same path on a value, and a conjunction contributes both sides.

 ```js
 // Address above qualifies: one member, two literal constants, a final else.